 ENG EC 451: Directed Study

 Student may, under the supervision of a faculty member, undertake individual study of a subject relevant to electrical, computer, and systems engineering, if the subject is not covered in a regularly scheduled course.
 Tangible evidence of achievement must be submitted at the end of the semester.
 Variable cr.

 Undergraduate Prerequisites: CAS PY 212 and CAS MA 226.

-Electric and magnetic fields.
+Time varying electric and magnetic fields.
+Maxwell equations.
 Electromagnetic waves.
 Propagation, reflection, and transmission.
 Remote sensing applications.
 Radio frequency coaxial cables, microwave waveguides, and optical fibers.
 Microwave sources and resonators.
 Antennas and radiation.
 Radio links, radar, and wireless communication systems.
 Electromagnetic effects in high-speed digital systems.
 Includes lab.
-4 cr.
+4 cr

 ENG EC 463: Senior Design Project I

 Development of the technical, communication, personal, and team skills needed for successful design in electrical and computer engineering.
 Specifications and standards, information collection, design strategies, modeling, computer-aided design, optimization, system design, failure and reliability, human factors.
 Oral and written communication of technical information.
 Team dynamics and ethical issues in design.
 Design project for a small-scale electrical or computer system.
 Preparation of detailed proposals for senior design projects in the following semester.
 Includes lab.
 4 cr.